Call it a slogan, nickname, tagline, or motto - Huntington Beach is Surf City, USA. But what's behind that moniker?

 In November 2004, after getting positive feedback from internet-based surveys and public inquiries, the Huntington Beach Conference and Visitors Bureau filed applications to register the "Surf City USA" trademark.

 Less than two years later, the United States Patent and Trademark Office confirmed three of the first Surf City USA trademark registrations.

 Interestingly, today, Huntington Beach has two nicknames.
-It is known as Surf City USA but also, and since 2016, it's been officially labeled "The Soul of SoCal."
+It is known as Surf City USA, and since 2016, it's been officially labeled "The Soul of SoCal."

 1885: Surfing is introduced to Mainland America at the Santa Cruz river mouth;